Skip to main content

 The Responsive Escape Hatch

-The bottom nav only exists on mobile (md:hidden).
-Desktop has a traditional sticky top bar.
-So FABs need different positioning per breakpoint:
+The bottom nav only exists on mobile (md:hidden); desktop keeps a traditional sticky top bar.
+So the FABs need different positioning per breakpoint:

 className = 'fixed bottom-20 md:bottom-6 right-6 z-40 ...';

-bottom-20 (5rem) clears the h-14 (3.5rem) nav bar plus breathing room on mobile. md:bottom-6 restores the original position on desktop where there's no bottom bar.
+bottom-20 (5rem) clears the h-14 (3.5rem) nav bar with some breathing room on mobile, and md:bottom-6 restores the original position on desktop where there's no bottom bar at all.
 One utility class, no JavaScript.

 Reusing the Sheet Pattern